 Prior to July 1970, the mining activity was on private land, or on state trust lands.
 In July of 1970, Consolidation Coal (Consol) and Kemmerer Coal were jointly issued the original federal coal lease, covering approximately 720 acres.

 Prior to its federal application, the Emery mine was operating solely on trust lands controlled by the State of Utah, under a permit issued on May 11, 1978.
 The mine had closed on June 29, 1983 due to poor market conditions, and re-opened on February 4, 1985.

 February 10, 1976

 William Teel of Denver has incorporated the Castle Valley Railroad company to build a 65-mile rail line linking Emery with the Price-Wellington area.
-The expected coast was reported as $70 million.
+The expected cost was reported as $70 million.
 If the federal Bureau of Land Management approves the environmental impact statement, the new line could be in operation by November 1, 1979, with the primary purpose being to serve the coal mine of the Consolidation Coal company.
-(Salt Lake Tribune
+(Salt Lake Tribune, February 10, 1976)